Orvybr0wn1/swift-welcome/README.md

 Apple creates a lot of hardware such as the iPhone, Mac, Apple Watch & Apple TV.
 Powering these various devices is software.
 There are different pieces of software deployed on each device, names you might already be familiar with.

-* iPhone- iOS
+* iPhone: iOS
-* Mac- MacOS
+* Mac: MacOS
-* Apple Watch- watchOS
+* Apple Watch: watchOS
-* Apple TV- tvOS
+* Apple TV: tvOS

 But where do we create this software?
-For example, we can use a Word document to create essays, stories or other text based documents.
-For iOS development, Xcode serves as our Word document.
-It's a place where we write code.
+For example, we can use Microsoft Word to create essays, stories or other text-based documents.
+For iOS development, Xcode serves as our Microsoft Word.
+It's the place where we write code.

 The programming languages we can utilize within Xcode are Swift & Objective-C. When this code is written, we can then *run* the application.
 When doing so, Xcode is able to take the code we wrote and read it.
 It does more than read the code; it's able to compile it and allow any of the above devices to run it!

 Xcode is considered an Integrated Development Environment, or IDE.
-Xcode is provided by Apple which allows us to create applications.
+Xcode is provided by Apple, and allows us to create applications for Apple devices.

 # Installing Xcode (Version 8.0)

 Download Xcode [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 You're required to download Xcode from the Mac App Store.
 So, after clicking the "View In Mac App Store" link (see screenshot below) you should be directed to the Mac App Store where you can download the application.
-You need to be on  Mac in order to download Xcode.
-If you already have Xcode installed on your machine, make sure you go to the Mac App Store and update to the latest version which is version 8.0.
+You need to be on a Mac in order to download Xcode.
+If you already have Xcode installed on your machine, make sure you go to the Mac App Store and update to the latest version, which is version 8.0.

 ![Xcode Link](https://s3.amazonaws.com/learn-verified/XcodeWeb.png)

 ![Mac App Store](https://s3.amazonaws.com/learn-verified/XcodeAppStore.png)

-Once Xcode is installed, open it to make sure that everything is working OK.
+Once Xcode is installed, open it to make sure everything works correctly.
 When opening the application, you should be presented with this screen (without all of those files listed in the right pane):

 ![Xcode Open](https://s3.amazonaws.com/learn-verified/XcodeOpen.png)

 Locate your Terminal application on your Mac.
-Pressing command + spacebar will bring up a search bar where you can begin to type in Terminal which is a fast way to locate the application (or any application for that matter!).
+Pressing command + spacebar will bring up a search bar where you can begin to type in the word Terminal, which is a fast way to locate the application (or any application for that matter!).

 ![findingTerminal](https://s3.amazonaws.com/learn-verified/XcodeTerminalSearch.png)